Chanel Harris-Tavita

+He has played for the Māori All Stars at representative level.

 Background

-Harris-Tavita was born in Auckland, New Zealand and is of Maori and Samoan descent.
+Harris-Tavita was born in Auckland, New Zealand and is of Samoan & Māori descent.
 His grandfather Ray Harris represented New Zealand Maori and Auckland.

 Playing career

 2016-2018

 A clever ball player, he was named the New Zealand Warriors 2017 NYC player of the year.

 Harris-Tavita made his NYC debut on his 17th birthday in 2016 and, after two seasons in the under-20 grade, was moved up to develop his game in the Intrust Super Premiership in 2018.

 2019-2020

 In round 4 of the 2019 NRL season, Harris-Tavita made his NRL debut against the Gold Coast Titans.
 He was viewed as Shaun Johnson long term replacement, who signed with the Cronulla-Sutherland Sharks in late 2018.

 He made 13 appearances for the New Zealand Warriors in both of the 2019 and 2020 seasons as the club missed out on the finals.

 2021

 In round 9 of the 2021 NRL season, he scored two tries in a 38-32 loss against Manly-Warringah.

 He made a total of 11 appearances for the club which saw New Zealand once again miss out on the finals.